 We are thrilled to work alongside them to create lasting, life-changing impact.

-During the 2019-2020 bushfires The Duchess of Cornwall donated towards school uniforms & supplies for children in bushfire-affected areas who were soon returning to school, as well as hardware items, equipment and materials for rural families needing to repair their properties.
+During the 2019-2020 bushfires Camilla donated towards school uniforms & supplies for children in bushfire-affected areas who were soon returning to school, as well as hardware items, equipment and materials for rural families needing to repair their properties.

-The Duchess supports GIVIT’s model of giving to communities and individuals in a practical way, ensuring those who require help receive the exact items they need, while buying locally to help devastated communities.
+The former Duchess of Cornwall, in her role as Patron supported GIVIT’s model of giving to communities and individuals in a practical way, ensuring those who required help received the exact items they needed, while buying locally to help devastated communities.

-HRH is also particularly passionate about supporting people impacted by domestic and family violence.
+She was also particularly passionate about supporting GIVIT's work with people impacted by domestic and family violence.

 “I am delighted to accept the kind request of GIVIT’s Founder, Juliette Wright, to become the charity’s first Patron.
 I have watched and listened to the daily news of how Australians are suffering from these catastrophic bushfires and, now, the coronavirus and my heart goes out to them.
 As Patron of GIVIT, I hope I shall be able to help this remarkable charity deal with a crisis at grassroots level.”